benjamin-heasly/gold-lab-nwb-conversions/pipelines/docs/proceed-spike-sorting/README.md

   --force-rerun
 ```

-### a point about small numbers of channels

-By default Kilosort 3 is hard-coded to work with 10 or more channels, and errors out with fewer than 10.
+***A point about small numbers of channels:*** by default Kilosort 3 is hard-coded to work with 10 or more channels, and errors out with fewer than 10.
 We [patched the code](https://github.com/benjamin-heasly/Kilosort/pulls?q=is%3Apr+is%3Aclosed) to remove this known limit, and now we can go down to 4 channels.
 4 seems to be a harder limit, going deeper into the Kilosort 3 implementation, and not so easy to patch (and also riskier to mess with).
-For now, let's just include 4 or more channels, even if some of those channels end up being empty.
+For now, let's just try to include 4 or more channels.

 ## Review and edit ops